Getting Started with Chalk

 Impersonation is set up simply by telling your Chalk binary that its

-default chalk command should be docker
+default Chalk command should be docker

 .
 When you run chalk docker